 As young William became an accomplished attorney, his life would increasingly be drawn to the political arena.
 After having been a state judge, he became Solicitor General of the United States, a federal judge, and was appointed to oversee the American civil government in the Philippines.
 Later, like his father, William would be appointed by another war veteran, President Teddy Roosevelt to become his Secretary of War.
 Teddy would later offer William the chance to fulfill his dream of becoming Chief Justice of the United States.
 An offer which he discussed fervently with Nellie who was adamantly opposed to the idea.
 Her idea was that since Teddy Roosevelt had already promised the nation he would not seek a second term, it would be wiser for her husband to seek the presidency.
 In her mind, you could always become a Chief Justice, but the odds of becoming President of the United States were extremely high.
 An argument that William Taft could not win.

 So following his wife's advice, the extremely large fellow from Cincinnati, William Howard Taft, was elected President of the United States in 1909, becoming the largest man to ever sit behind the Oval Office desk, thus accomplishing his wife's dream of becoming First Lady.
 It would take several more years before Taft achieved his dream of becoming Chief Justice.

 It was during another Ohioans term in office, President Warren G. Harding, that William Howard Taft was made Chief Justice of the United States, a position where he would remain for the rest of his life.
 Taft would later write after becoming Chief Justice "I don't remember that I ever was President."
 Taft would become the only person ever to occupy the presidency and be the Chief Justice of the Supreme Court.

-Howard Taft is shown in the above photo in front of his boyhood home in Mount Auburn.
+William Taft is shown in the above photo in front of his boyhood home in Mount Auburn.
 Young William is standing on the wall.